Church of God General Conference

 The Church of God General Conference (CoGGC) is a nontrinitarian, Adventist Christian body also known as the Church of God of the Abrahamic Faith.
 It was founded in 1921 and is active throughout the United States and globally.
+Total affiliated churches in North America number more than seventy, a majority of which have local congregational names.

 The Church of the Blessed Hope, some of whose congregations also use the name Church of God of the Abrahamic Faith (CGAF), are a separate denomination, although they share the same origins.

 History

-The Church of God General Conference has roots in several similar groups in North America that eventually united in 1921 in Waterloo, Iowa, to form the current national organization.
+The Church of God General Conference has roots in several similar groups that eventually united in 1921 in Waterloo, Iowa, to form the current national organization.
 These small groups had reached similar doctrinal convictions through independent Bible study.
 In the mid-19th century, some of the individuals and groups, including Joseph Marsh of New York, Nathaniel Field of Indiana, and the Wilson family of Illinois (Benjamin Wilson's family), began to circulate religious writings which made the groups aware of one another.
 This led to fellowship, the development of state conferences, and an attempted national organization in 1888.

-Strong convictions on the autonomy and authority of individual congregations, though, led to the demise of the original attempt.
+Strong convictions on the autonomy and authority of individual congregations led to the demise of the original attempt.
 In 1921 the groups divided, with the larger becoming the Church of God General Conference, and the smaller the Church of the Blessed Hope.
 The Church of the Blessed Hope held to the beliefs shared by Benjamin Wilson, and the Church of God General Conference expanded their belief system to embrace doctrines (e.g. the existence of a personal Devil) previously not held by the group Wilson helped co-found.